section-engineering-education/engineering-education/content/articles/multi-output-classification-with-machine-learning/index.md

 This is the algorithm used to train the model.

 **CountVectorizer**
 Since we are dealing with text, we need to convert the input text into vectors of numbers.
 Machine learning models do not understand the raw text.
-The converted vectors of numbers are the representation of the original text.
-CountVectorizer is the most common Python package that is used to perform this process.
+The converted vectors of numbers are the representation of the original text. `CountVectorizer` is the most common Python package used to perform this process.

 For further reading on CountVectorizer and how they convert raw text into vectors of numbers, click [here](https://towardsdatascience.com/basics-of-countvectorizer-e26677900f9c)